-Melbourne’s Best Neighbourhoods: A Guide to the Quietly Trendy Moonee Ponds
+Melbourne’s Best Neighbourhoods: Things to Do in Moonee Ponds

 Melbourne is a fantastic city in so many different ways.
 One of the things I love most about living here, is the abundance of activities available in the suburbs outside of the city centre.

 With another year living in the world’s most liveable city having already kicked off, I’m going to do my darnedest to get off the beaten path and fully explore as many neighbourhoods in Melbourne as I can regularly access by public transport, until I get a car.
 Then the world (or at least this city) shall become my oyster once more.

 So, I’d like to introduce you to one of my favourite suburbs of Melbourne – Moonee Ponds.
 Located in the north-west of the city, home to Dame Edna Everage and chockablock full of things to do and delicious foods to eat, here are some things to do in Moonee Ponds (and see… and eat, of course!).

 The main stretch of Moonee Ponds is littered with delightful boutique and secondhand stores.

 I recommend Homing Instinct for cute cards and clever gifts, the Source Bulk Foods for plastic-free presents and Collins Booksellers, because bookstores need all the patronage we can give them.

 For op shopping, try Community Wardrobe, Red Cross Australia or the Brotherhood of St Laurence, located right outside the train station.
 I’ve found some super pleasing bargains in and amongst all three, especially CW.

 Melbourne isn’t exactly renowned for its beach scene, so thank goodness for local pools.